SAP/ui5-tooling/README.md

 To manage your dependencies, you can use almost any `Node.js` package manager that relies on `package.json` files.
 Popular ones are [npm](https://www.npmjs.com/), [Yarn](https://yarnpkg.com/) and [pnpm](https://pnpm.js.org/).

-The UI5 Build and Development Tooling resolves dependencies almost the same way Node.js does when executing a `require` statement.
+The UI5 Tooling resolves dependencies almost the same way Node.js does when executing a `require` statement.

 ### What's the thing with Yarn?
 In a couple of guides we refer to the [Yarn](https://yarnpkg.com/) node package manager.
 This is because it offers functionality that the otherwise preferred [npm](https://www.npmjs.com/) package manager is currently lacking.
 Namely, the [workspace](https://yarnpkg.com/lang/en/docs/workspaces/) setting which is currently used in the [OpenUI5 (mono-)repository](https://github.com/SAP/openui5).
 Note that npm [might add](https://github.com/npm/npm/pull/15900#issuecomment-315335381) this feature in the future.